vocalpy/vocalpy/docs/getting_started/quickstart.md

 1. Load all the sound files from a directory using a convenience function that VocalPy gives us in its `paths` module, `vocalpy.paths.from_dir`
 2. Load all the wav files into the data type that VocalPy provides for sound, `vocalpy.Sound`, using the method `vocalpy.Sound.read`:

-This is shown in the snippet below.
+This is shown in the snippet below

 ```python
 data_dir = ('data/bfsongrepo/gy6or6/032312/')
 wav_paths = voc.paths.from_dir(data_dir, 'wav')